-The Campus Check-In Station located next to Library for items on their own.
+The Campus Check-In Station is located next to the Library for items on their own.
 WE WILL NOT ALLOW THE OFFICE TO INTERRUPT CLASS TO REMIND STUDENTS OF FORGOTTEN ITEMS.
 Please let your student know to check the Campus Check-In Station in case you have brought a forgotten item.
+Student names will be written on a whiteboard to remind students to pick up items at lunch.